Looking for a loving and charming, and with a touch of mischievousness, dog? The pug might be your ideal choice.

 - Housebreaking can get slow

-Even though really intelligent, this breed is known to have pups that are rather slow when it comes to housebreaking.
+Even though intelligent, this breed is known to have pups that are rather slow when it comes to housebreaking.

 Therefore, you should expect a few months of constant crate training.